dotnet/docs-maui/docs/migration/uwp-projects.md

     <!-- We do not want XAML files to be processed as .NET MAUI XAML -->
     <EnableDefaultMauiItems>false</EnableDefaultMauiItems>
   </PropertyGroup>
+  ...
 </Project>
 ```

 > [!IMPORTANT]
+> The target framework moniker (TFM) is what denotes the project as using .NET, in this case .NET 8.
+For information about target frameworks in SDK-style projects, see [Target frameworks in SDK-style projects](/dotnet/standard/frameworks).

-> You must add `<UseMaui>true</UseMaui>` to your project file to enable .NET MAUI support.
+You must add `<UseMaui>true</UseMaui>` to your project file to enable .NET MAUI support.
 In addition, ensure you've added `<EnableDefaultMauiItems>false</EnableDefaultMauiItems>` to the project file.
 This will stop you receiving build errors about the `InitializeComponent` method already being defined.

 ## Changes to MSBuild properties